expectocode/captivox/README.md

 Oh, and be sure to use pip for python3, not python2.
 This project is python3 only.
 This might mean using `pip3` instead of `pip`.

+PS: if you need ffmpeg on a non-linux system, you may want to take a look at https://imageio.readthedocs.io/en/latest/format_ffmpeg.html as there are some imageio-specific ffmpeg installation methods.

 What does it look like?
 -----